Taiwania 3: Comparison with other Taiwania supercomputers

 Taiwania series is a family of supercomputers made by Taiwan during 21st century.

 Taiwania 2 supercomputer, a GPU machine also made by the NCHC of Taiwan, has a capability of 9 PetaFLOPS, nearly 4 times greater compared with the 2.2 ~ 2.7 PetaFLOPS of Taiwania 3 (which uses mainly CPUs, just like Taiwania 1).
 The main difference between Taiwania 2 and 3 are the main calculators and objectives.
 Taiwania 2 is a GPU machine learning usage supercomputer, whereas Taiwania 3 is a CPU computing device for general scientific research usage.
 They are very different from head to toe.

 Compare with Taiwania 2, Taiwania 3 is more alike with the Taiwania 1 supercomputer also of Taiwan.
 They both uses CPU architecture and are both more open access to the public (August, 2021).
 These two supercomputers both uses Intel CPUs to perform calculations.
 Their main difference is the capacity of the two supercomputers.
-These three supercomputers are all currently part of iService systems and partially TWCC computing systems.
+These three supercomputers are all currently part of iService systems and partially TWCC computing systems, though Taiwania 3 was to replace Taiwania 1.
+The new replacement will be Taiwania 4, a CPU HPC which will replace the retiring Taiwania 1 when finished.